Erich Traub: Post-war

 Immediately after the war Traub was trapped in the Soviet zone of Allied occupied Germany.
 He was forced to work for the Soviets from his lab on Riems Island.
 In July 1948, the British evacuated Erich Traub from Riems Island as a "high priority Intelligence target" since it was now in the Soviet Zone and they feared that Traub was assisting in their biological warfare program.
 Traub denied this, however, claiming that his only interest was foot-and-mouth disease in animals.

 Traub was brought to the United States in 1949 under the auspices of the United States government program Operation Paperclip, meant to exploit scientific knowledge in Germany, and deny it to the Soviet Union.
 From 1949 to 1953, he was associated with the Naval Medical Research Institute in Bethesda, Maryland.

-Months into his Operation Paperclip contract, Traub was asked to meet with US scientists from Fort Detrick, the Army’s biological warfare headquarters, in Frederick, Maryland.
+Months into his Operation Paperclip contract, Traub was asked to meet with US scientists from Fort Detrick, the Army's biological warfare headquarters, in Frederick, Maryland.
 As a noted German authority on viruses he was asked to consult on their animal disease program from a Biological Warfare perspective.
 Traub discussed work done at the Reich Research Institute for Virus Diseases of Animals on Riems Island during World War II for the Nazis, and work done after the war there for the Russians.
-Traub gave a detailed explanation of the secret operation at the Institute, and his activities there.
+Traub gave a detailed explanation of the secret operation at the institute, and his activities there.
 This information provided the ground work for Fort Detrick's offshore germ warfare animal disease lab on Plum Island.

 His publicly published research from his time in the United States reports disease research not directly related to weaponization.
 In 1951, he published a report for the Naval Medical Research Institute on Newcastle Disease virus in chicken and mammalian blood cells.
 Two years later, he published a paper for the Navy on the mechanisms of immunity in chickens to Newcastle and the possible role of cellular factors.
 Also in 1953, he published another paper for the Navy with Worth I. Capps on the foot-and-mouth disease virus and methods for rapid adaptation.

-Traub served as an expert on foot-and-mouth disease for the FAO of the UN in Bogota, Colombia, from 1951 to 1952, in Tehran, Iran, from 1963 to 1967, and in Ankara, Turkey, from 1969 to 1971.
+Traub served as an expert on foot-and-mouth disease for the FAO of the UN in Bogotá, Colombia, from 1951 to 1952, in Tehran, Iran, from 1963 to 1967, and in Ankara, Turkey, from 1969 to 1971.